igsr/gca_1000genomes_website/data.md

  - /analysis/
 ---

-# Test Using data from IGSR
+# Using data from IGSR

 IGSR provides open data to support the community's research efforts.
 You can see our terms of use in our [data disclaimer](/IGSR_disclaimer).
 Please also consult the associated data reuse statements and cite associated publications appropriately.
 To cite IGSR, please use our [NAR paper](https://academic.oup.com/nar/article/45/D1/D854/2770649).